Lots of Data for Hotspots, Routers, Phones, and Tablets

 Most carrier direct cellular mobile plans are designed for temporary use when traveling away from the home or office and are not intended as a home internet replacement.

-So while all of the carriers proudly advertise unlimited data plans, they have redefined the term “unlimited” to try to limit customers from replacing their home or office internet with cellular, although some now provide home (not mobile) cellular service in places the carriers know they have the capacity.
+So while all of the carriers proudly advertise unlimited data plans, they are typically using "unlimited" with some important caveats or restrictions, to try to limit customers from using traditional cellular services to replace their home or office internet.

 For more on selecting the right data plan for you, these additional resources are designed to supplement this guide: